jonathan-k-shapiro/packer-gce-playground/README.md

 In this project, we're going to learn how to build a GCE image using packer.
 In particular, we want to build an image that includes a binary compliled from Golang which is set up to run as a service whenever a VM instantiated from the image boots up.

+For the complied binary, I'm going to use the `profilesvc` example from [GoKit](https://github.com/go-kit/examples/tree/master/profilesvc).
+It's a very simple REST server that lets you store and retrieve (key, value) pairs.

+As part of the packer build, we will:

+* Install GoLang and Git on the target build machine
+* Clone the GoKit Examples repo
+* Compile `profilesvc` and put it in `/user/local/bin`
+* Configure `systemd` to launch `profilesvc` as a service on boot up
+* Clean up by removing the cloned repo and any intermediate files created during compilation

 ## Install packer (mac)

 ```sh